Cousino High School

 Paul K. Cousino Senior High School is a public secondary school located in Warren, Michigan.
 It lies on Hoover Road, just south of 13 Mile Road.
-Part of the Warren Consolidated Schools district, it serves the north Warren area and parts of southern Sterling Heights.
+As part of the Warren Consolidated Schools district, it serves the north Warren area and parts of southern Sterling Heights.

 Cousino High School opened in 1962.
 It is one of three high schools in the Warren Consolidated Schools (WCS) district.
 The current principal is Andre Buford.